-Cracking a Lock in Haskell With the De Bruijn Sequence, Pt.
+Cracking a Lock in Haskell with the De Bruijn sequence, pt.
 2

-has been seen, we had to iterate through each of the previous bits in the
+In the previous implementation, to check if the word formed by adding a one has been seen, we had to iterate through each of the previous bits in the array, checking words.

-For example for words of length 3, finding the 7th bit (?) by checking if 111
+For example for words of length 3, finding the 7th bit (?) by checking if 111 has already been seen:

 /-----\ ==> 111